Poly B Replacement in North Saanich, BC

 Poly B and BC Home Insurance: What North Saanich Homeowners Need to Know

-Poly B replacement in North Saanich requires a plumbing permit through the District of North Saanich building department, and the work must be inspected on completion.
-We handle the permit application, schedule the inspection, and hand you the signed-off inspection certificate when we finish.
-That certificate, paired with our written work documentation, is exactly what your insurer wants to see as proof that the polybutylene has been properly removed and replaced to BC code.
+The District of North Saanich requires a plumbing permit for full-home repiping work, and the inspection on completion is exactly what your insurer wants to see.
+We pull the permit, schedule the inspection, and hand you the signed-off certificate when we finish.
 There's also a resale angle: home inspectors routinely flag Poly B during pre-purchase inspections, and addressing it proactively is almost always cleaner than letting a buyer's negotiation force the issue during a Deep Cove or Curteis Point waterfront sale.

 Dean Park is the epicentre.
 The large 1970s-80s estate homes on forested lots throughout Dean Park were built during the peak Poly B era and most have original polybutylene supply lines.
 Parts of Deep Cove with mid-1980s construction also have Poly B, though the mixed-age housing stock there means it's home-by-home.
 Patricia Bay and rural North Saanich acreage properties from the same era should also be checked.
 We confirm Poly B presence during a free on-site inspection before quoting.